dodying/Bookmark-Sync/README.md

 ### Usage

 1. Cteate a [New personal access token](https://github.com/settings/tokens/new), and add `gist` in scope.
 [Like this](https://github.com/shanalikhan/code-settings-sync#steps-to-get-a-personal-access-token-from-github)
+2. Create a [new gist](https://gist.github.com/) with a file named `bookmark.json` and the content `null`.
-2. Put in the token in option page
+3. Put in the token and gist ID in the option page.

 ### Usage